 Andy Chen is the President & CEO of a global consulting firm.
 The firm’s principle business is to provide consulting services for utility industry worldwide.
 Andy is a senior business advisor for several leading global consulting firms and enterprise software vendors.
 Andy has over 30 years of experience in utility sectors specializing in Nuclear Power Generation.
-For the past six years, Andy has been assisting leading global consulting firms in business development for the Nuclear Utilities in China and in North America.
-In recent years, Andy has provided advice on Enterprise Asset Management best practices for power generations to several government agencies and State Owned Enterprises (SOE) in China and Australia.
+For the past eight years, Andy has been assisting leading global consulting firms in business development for the Nuclear Utilities in China and in North America.
+In recent years, Andy had provided advices on Enterprise Asset Management best practices for power generations to several government agencies and State Owned Enterprises (SOE) in China and Australia.

 Andy is a member of Board of Governors and the 2018 vice president of the Professional and Educational Activities Board for IEEE Computer Society.
 He is also a director for the Federation of Enterprise Architecture Professional Organizations’ board and a member of the Technical Advisory Council for the FinTech Ideas Festival.
 He also served as the Chair of the Technical Advisory Council for YinTech Investment Holding Ltd. As an internationally recognized speaker, Andy was a keynote speaker at the UN ITU Telecom World and AI for Good Global Summit with XPRIZE Foundation, the World Computer Congress, the World CIO Forum, and the Digital Africa Conference.